duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

     public virtual List<Post> Posts { get; set; }
 ```

 Now use **Update-Database** to bring the database up-to-date.
-This time let?s specify the **?Verbose** flag so that you can see the SQL that Code First Migrations is running.
+This time let's specify the **?Verbose** flag so that you can see the SQL that Code First Migrations is running.

 -   Run the **Update-Database ?Verbose** command in Package Manager Console.